Tepatitlán F.C.

-Tepatitlán Fútbol Club, also known as Alteños de Tepatitlán, is a Mexican professional football club based in Tepatitlán, Jalisco.
-It plays in Liga de Expansión MX, the second level division of Mexican football.

-The club was founded in 1944 as Club Deportivo Tepatitlán, then changed to its current name in 2020.
+Tepatitlán Fútbol Club, also known as Alteños de Tepatitlán, is a professional football club based in Tepatitlán, Jalisco.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio Gregorio "Tepa" Gómez.
+Founded in 1944 as Club Deportivo Tepatitlán, the club changed to its current name in 2020.

 History

 The people's team

 Its beginnings were after a selection for Regional Tournament with the aim of reaching if they were victorious to the state championship.
 The Mission was appointed to Fausto Prieto, this team was called The People's Team.